LionelDraghi/bbt/README.md

 ### Test Results are immediately publishable

-**Tests results** are also in a Markdown files, and cross-referencing the matching scenario files : if a test fail, just click on the link and you are in the scenario.
+bbt can output a **Tests results index** Markdown file, that cross-references the executed scenario files : if a test fail, just click on the link and you are in the scenario.
-You can push on github without further processing.
+You can push it on github without further processing.

 To see what it looks like, consider [bbt own tests](docs/tests/features_results.md).

 Tests results are generated when running `bbt`, by just using the `-o` option (--output).